Bonsucesso

-Bonsucesso is a neighborhood in the North Zone of Rio de Janeiro, Brazil with a population of about 18,000.
-The name, formerly also spelt Bomsucesso, may be translated with "good luck."
+Bonsucesso is a neighborhood in the North Zone of Rio de Janeiro, Brazil with a population of about 17,000.

 Formerly the neighbourhood was known for industry, which has since moved largely to the outskirts of Rio and made place for a more service based economy.

 It may be best known for the Bonsucesso Futebol Clube, which dates back to the year 1913.